-I’ve been a conceptual artist since the age of 2, although my mom swears I actually came that way.
-The first clues of this that I can remember are my first interactions with Legos and making wild sculptures by dripping candle wax in ice water (try it: you’ll see…).
+I’ve been an artist as far as I can remember and my mom swears I actually came that way.
+The first clues I’m aware of are my interactions with Legos and making wild sculptures by dripping candle wax in ice water (try it: you’ll see… It’s very cool).
 I must have been about 8.
 I grew up in France steeped in movies, art and culture.
 Skipping a few years to film school in the cinema department at San Francisco State University, I finally found confirmation of what I had always perceived but hadn’t yet been given the words to express.

-When I got my Amiga computer in 1988, I pretty much immediately settled into blending my conceptual instincts with my grammatical fluency of film through the creative use of digital tools.
+When I got an Amiga computer in 1988, I immediately started applying my experimental instincts and my visual fluency to the creative investigation of digital tools.
 I’ve been playing in that sand box ever since.

 My professional life is in entertainment; I started out working on big visual effects movies and animated features.
 I eventually segued to themed entertainment at Walt Disney Imagineering where my high end CG production experience could be integrated with other digital technologies into a physical canvas that supported immersive experiences and interactive story telling.
 I can’t complain about a job where we invent new ways of telling stories on every project. (www.thomashollier.com)